Oklahoma Law Enforcement Memorial

 Samuel.
 Robert "Bert" Moore - Deputy Sheriff

-Pawnee County Sheriffs Office
+Pawnee County Sheriff’s Office January 12, 1915

 Shortly after 3 p.m. on Tuesday, January 12, 1915, three unmasked men were robbing the First National Bank of Terlton.
 A customer was able to go out a back door and alerted the townspeople.
 A posse was quickly formed, including Deputy Sheriff Samuel Moore, which followed the robbers as they came out of the bank with two customers as shields.
 The robbers had gone about a quarter of a mile to where their horses were tied when Deputy Sheriff Samuel Moore, 39, tried to take a shot at them but instead was himself shot in the heart and killed by one of the robbers with a Winchester rifle.